Yummiest Grain-Free Bread Ever.

 I seem to have fallen in love with a foodstuff.
 Again.

 You might know that my family and I went grain-free with our eating, a little over 6 months ago.
 And that I’m prone to food crushes.
-First, my chocolate crush.
-Okay, that happened waaaay before I went grain-free.
-You can go here for some toxin-free, grain-free, chocolate bliss that’s free of refined sugar.
+First, my cacao crush.
+You can go here to read about that (and get a recipe).

 Now, I have a thing for cassava flour.
 I’m not sure whether it’s going to end badly or not, but more on that below.